byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - water
 - fresh fruit remnants

-It’s important not to expose the ferment to the air.
+**Stable**

+If the enzyme is full of its necessary nutrients, it can survive even at pH. value below 3.5, this ferment usually produces a beautiful safe and stable pH. range of 4.5-5.
 The fermentation can remain active even at temperatures as high as 100C.
-Thought the fermentation process carbon dioxide is absorbed and oxygen released.

-**Stable**

-If the enzyme is full of its necessary nutrients, it can survive even at pH. value below 3.5, this ferment usually produces a beautiful safe and stable pH. range of 4.5 - 5.

 **This fermentation process creates a product rich in antioxidants, which decelerate the aging of cells.**

 #### *Delicously rich, gourmet food for the microbiome of your skin.
 Fermented ingredients are like a supercharged turbo boost for your skincare routine.*

-**A healthy skin microbiome, which consists of an overwhelming majority of beneficial probiotic bacteria, is one of the most fundamental aspects of good health.**

 **Fermentation naturally produce AHAs, the all-important ingredient that helps slough away dead skin to reveal its natural gorgeous glow.
 AHA- Alpha hydroxy acids work by “loosening” the top layer of dead skin cells on your skin, revealing the healthy, newer skin underneath.**